roman-milk/roman-milk.github.io/she-male-school-a-teacher-seduced.md

  My face I imagined went sunburn red as I realized it was not only one of my stories, but a story with me as the main character getting sexually dominated by a young British girl.

  "You are here to see Mistress Alexis are you not, Ms. Jasmine?" she asked.
-Report_Story #7